Join The Baltimore County Fire Department

 The Fire Department application process includes a written examination.

-A study guide (PDF) is available to help applicants prepare for the exam.
+A study guide will be made available to help applicants prepare for the exam.

 In addition, these test-taking resources can increase your chances of success on the written exam: